ariadne-notes/networking/eve-ng/lets-encrypt-dns-challenge-for-ssl-eve-ng-pro.md

 This setup enables Let's Encrypt SSL certificates without exposing the lab box to internet traffic, or needing to open port 80.

-The license for this file is MIT, it can be merged into the official documentation.

 These instructions will automate certificate renewal and there is verification at the bottom.

 I used cloudflare, but it should work with other services.